 Naumai haere mai!
-Welcome back for Term 2.
+Welcome back for Term 3.

-A natural progression from identifying emotions is the development of empathy, the ability to “walk a mile in someone else’s shoes” and this leads naturally into the next instrument ‘Empathy into Action’.
+Feuerstein’s focus with the next instrument is the development of empathy, the ability to “walk a mile in someone else’s shoes” and putting Empathy into Action’.
 Empathy without action is simply sympathy and sympathy by itself does not resolve or improve any situation.
-Deliberate and conscious action is required.
+Deliberate, and conscious action is required.

 Mark these events on your calendar for this term: